symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 Partial scores
 **************

-The network calculates first the following **partial scores** for all high-value accounts at the end of each importance period (180 blocks, roughly 90 minutes.
+The network calculates first the following **partial scores** for all high-value accounts at the end of each importance period (720 blocks, roughly 6 hours.
 See ``importanceGrouping`` in :ref:`config-network-properties`):

 * **Stake Score** (:math:`S`): Account's balance divided by the balance of all high value accounts, at the end of the period.
 * **Transaction Score** (:math:`T`): Total amount of fees paid by the account divided by the total amount of fees paid by all high value accounts during the period.